aisingapore/PeekingDuck/docs/use_cases/zone_counting.md

 **1. Object Detection**

 We use an open source object detection estimation model known as [Yolov4](https://arxiv.org/abs/2004.10934) and its smaller and faster variant known as Yolov4-tiny to identify the bounding boxes of chosen objects we want to detect.
 This allows the application to identify where objects are located within the video feed.
 The location is returned as two (x, y) coordinates in the form [x1, y1, x2, y2], where (x1, y1) is the top-left corner of the bounding box, and (x2, y2) is the bottom-right.
 These are used to form the bounding box of each object detected.
+For more information in how adjust the yolo node, checkout the [Yolo configurable parameters](../models/yolo.md#configurable-parameters).

+We can also use the [EfficientDet model](../models/efficientdet.md) as a more accurate but slower alternative.

 <img src="../../images/readme/yolo_demo.gif" width="70%">